 How To Ditch A Toxic Friend

-You’re going to need to meticulously plan your escape, because once you’ve made the break, there’s no turning back.
-Make sure you gently ask for any items your “friend” has borrowed from you to be returned, and give anything of hers back as well.
-Toxic people can be very intuitive and may start to suspect that something’s up.
-No matter.
-Get your belongings while you can.
-If she’s difficult about this in any way, set a day and time that you’re going to show up at her house to collect these items.
-That way she’ll have no excuse but to give them back.
 Next, emotionally prepare yourself for the fallout that’s inevitably going to follow the break.
-These sick and twisted toxic people will go for the jugular and sully your good name after it’s occurred.
-Usually, they’ve already deciphered your weak spots, and can use them to try to retain you, or try to get you back.
-Knowing that they could tell other people about the skeletons in your own closet can be discouraging, but it’s better than carrying on another day in a relationship with this poisonous person.
+These sick and twisted toxic people will go for the jugular and sully your good name once it’s over.
+Usually, they’ve already deciphered your weak spots and can use them to try to retain you, or get you back.
+Knowing that they could tell others about the skeletons in your closet can be discouraging, but it’s better than continuing another day in a relationship with this poisonous person.
 This is not the time to worry about your reputation.
 Steel your mind and know that you’re doing the right thing.

 After several weeks, your ex-friend may try to reconnect with you.
 She’ll tell you she misses you, not a little, but a lot.
 She’ll try to charm you back into her life.
 It’s all part of the game.
-Reply with a polite, “no thank you”, and go about business as usual.
+Reply with a polite, “no thank you,” and go about business as usual.
 Any more than a brief response, and you’ll be giving her the attention she so desperately craves.
 If she tries again to contact you, ignore her.
 Being ignored is the absolute worst thing that can happen to a person of this nature.

 It can take some time to forget about your toxic friend.
-In fact, it may be very hard at first to deal with the break up.
+In fact, it may be very hard at first to deal with the breakup.
 You may experience feelings of guilt or remorse.
 Part of you may even miss the sick routine you used to have with her.
 But remember, that routine involved you giving 100%, and her taking 100% and then some.
 This is a time of healing.
 Healing the relationships you missed out on while you were in servitude.
 Healing of your own feelings, self-esteem, and mental state.
 Healing of your faith in the good of mankind in general.
 You may even be a little “once bitten, twice shy” for a while, but a whole new world of freedom awaits you.
 Embrace it, move on from your negative past, and enjoy everything you’ve gained from losing a toxic friend.

 Share: